Case Studies:

 Legislation Issues

-Although there is legislation attributing responsibility for management of AIPs to the landowners ( Conservation of Agricultural Resources Act -CARA), in practice this but this is not rigorously enforced.
+Although there is legislation assigning responsibility for management of IAPs to the landowners (Conservation of Agricultural Resources Act -CARA), in practice, this is not rigorously enforced.

 Monitoring

-A Monitoring & Evaluation Unit is developing an overall M&E framework to assess performance in the achievement of the six WfW goal areas: ecological, hydrological, agricultural, institutional development, economic development and social-economic empowerment.
+A monitoring and evaluation (M&E) unit is developing an overall M&E framework to assess performance in the achievement of the six WfW goal areas: ecological, hydrological, agricultural, institutional development, economic development and social-economic empowerment.

 Main Constraints

-One of the main constraints of the programme is securing sustained control of invasive alien plants in cleared areas.
-This requires on-going follow-up or handover of land to landowners- its unclear whether, once the land has been cleared, the landowners is in any greater obligation to maintain these plants away.
-(DWAF, 2006)
+One of the main constraints of the programme is securing sustained control of IAPs in cleared areas.
+This requires on-going follow-up or handover of land to landowners; it is unclear whether, once the land has been cleared, the landowners feel a greater obligation to maintain the land and prevent future infestation of IAPs (DWAF, 2006).

-Given that the programme is in the national government machine, bureaucracy often results in delays in payments and contract approvals, which can be especially harmful for the vulnerable groups with which the programme works.
-(DWAF, 2006)
+Given that the programme is government-led, the bureaucratic process often results in delays in payments and contract approvals, which can be especially harmful for the vulnerable groups with which the programme works (DWAF, 2006).

 Main policy lessons

-Extensive research on the environmental impacts of alien invasive plants has provided the base for the work developed by the Working for Water programme, and real improvements in water quantity have already been realised.
+Extensive research on the environmental impacts of IAPs has provided the base for the work developed by the WfW programme, and real improvements in water quantity have already been realised.

 In addition, the programme aims at fulfilling its environmental goals, through the provision of social benefits to the most vulnerable groups, and the combination of both has earned the programme wide national support (and increasing funding, both from social and environmental interests) as well as 35 national and international awards.